General Liability Insurance For Horseback Riding Lessons Businesses

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A HORSEBACK RIDING LESSONS BUSINESS
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A HORSEBACK RIDING LESSONS BUSINESS

 Example 1: One of your horses gets loose from the stable and a vehicle hits it, causing extensive damage.
 The owner of the vehicle is seeking payment for damages and has named your company in a lawsuit.
 General liability insurance should cover the cost to repair or replace their vehicle, personal injury claims stemming from the lawsuit, and your legal expenses.